BrunoBerruyer/linktree/README.md

-Mobile-first: Optimized primarily for mobile devices (360x800 dimensions) Responsive with no scrolling: Adapts perfectly to all screen sizes Modern design: Using the [insert your choice: Futurism/NeuMorphism/Glassmorphism/Minimalism/Pixel Art/Asymmetric] style Pure CSS animations: 3 main animations and 3 micro-interactions without JavaScript W3C standards compliant: Adherence to web standards for better accessibility
+Mobile-first: Optimized primarily for mobile devices (360x800 dimensions) Responsive with no scrolling: Adapts perfectly to all screen sizes Modern design: Using the Pixel Art style
+Pure CSS animations: 3 main animations and 3 micro-interactions without JavaScript W3C standards compliant: Adherence to web standards for better accessibility